guilarde-dev/web-scraper-quotes_to_scrape/README.md

 ##  🛠️ Features

   * __Automated data extraction__: extract the author's name, quote, link to see about the author and the datetime of the extraction.
-  * __filter of author__: this script persists the quotes of the authors that are in the filter of the file config.json, can be changed to other authors but need to put capital letter in begging of the name and surname.
+  * __filter of author__: this script persists the quotes of the authors that are in the filter of the file config.json, can be changed to other authors but need to put capital letter in begginning of the name and surname.
     __example__: the filter "authors": ["Albert Einstein", "J.K.
 Rowling" ] does the code just take quotes of Albert Einstein and J.K.
 Rowling.
-  * __anti-bot detection__: integrated with Selenium-Stealth and Options to doesn´t be detected.
+  * __anti-bot detection__: integrated with Selenium-Stealth and Options to avoid detection.
   * __logging library__: integrated with comprehensive logging for real-time monitoring and error tracking.
-  * __error handling__: uses blocks of try and except to try again if an error happen and be robust.
+  * __error handling__: uses blocks of try and except to try again if an error happens and be robust.
   * __multi-format persistence__:
     *__local__: save data to .csv and .xlsx files.
     *__cloud__: syncs data to _google sheets_ spreadsheets.